urtzienriquez/urtzienriquez.github.io/_pages/publications.md

 ### 2022

 Kearney, M.R. and **Enriquez-Urzelai, U.** (2022).
-A general framework for jointly modelling thermal and hydric constraints on developing eggs. *Methods in Ecology and Evolution* Accepted
+A general framework for jointly modelling thermal and hydric constraints on developing eggs. *Methods in Ecology and Evolution* **14**, 583-595. <a href="https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.14018" target="_blank" style="color:blue;">link</a>

 **Enriquez-Urzelai, U.**, Martínez-Freiría, F.,  Freitas, I., Perera, A., Martínez-Solano, Í., Salvi, D., Velo-Antón, G., and Kaliontzopoulou, A. (2022).
-Allopatric speciation, niche conservatism and gradual phenotypic change in the evolution of European green lizards. *Journal of Biogeography* Accepted.
+Allopatric speciation, niche conservatism and gradual phenotypic change in the evolution of European green lizards. *Journal of Biogeography* **49**, 2193-2205. <a href="https://onlinelibrary.wiley.com/doi/abs/10.1111/jbi.14497" target="_blank" style="color:blue;">link</a>

 Gutiérrez-Pesquera, L.M., Tejedo, M., Camacho, A., **Enriquez-Urzelai, U.**, Katzenberger, M., Choda, M., Pintanel, P., and Nicieza, A.G.
 (2022).
 Phenology and plasticity can prevent adaptive clines in thermal tolerance across temperate mountains: the importance of the elevation-time axis. *Ecology and Evolution* **12**, e9349. <a href="https://onlinelibrary.wiley.com/doi/full/10.1002/ece3.9349" target="_blank" style="color:blue;">link</a>